zeljkoobrenovic/grounded-architecture/_posts/2022-06-03-career-paths.markdown

 * *Reflect on career paths in architecture.
 How can an engineering background impact effectiveness of an architect?*
 * *Reflect on your career progression in architecture.
 How can you continuously stay relevant and make an impact in your role?*
-* *If you were involved in the hiring process for architects, how would you assess a candidate’s technical skills, communication and collaboration skills, leadership and problem-solving abilities, and cultural fit?*
+* *If you were involved in the hiring process for architects, how would you assess a candidate's technical skills, communication and collaboration skills, leadership and problem-solving abilities, and cultural fit?*
 * *What strategies would you implement to ensure you continuously raise the bar in developing and hiring architects in your organization?*
 * *How could you demonstrate your communication and collaboration skills as an architect?
 Can you share an instance where these skills are crucial?*
 * *How would you describe your leadership and problem-solving abilities?
 Can you share an example of how you've used these skills in your work?*